Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- risk register is a tool used in the risk management process to document and track identified risks
 		- It comes after risk identification and analysis.
 ~ Homomorphic Encryption
+		- Homomorphic encryption allows data to be **processed** **without** being **decrypted**, effectively securing data-in-use.
+		- **Computations can be performed** on the encrypted data directly, and the results, when decrypted, match as if the operations were done on the plaintext.
 		- Homomorphic encryption allows for computations on ciphertext, without the need for decryption first.
 ~ Digital Certificate Rotation
 		- Digital certificate rotation is the practice of changing digital certificates at regular intervals.